Concerts

 Upcoming events

-In 2023, Thomas Hengelbrock and the Balthasar Neumann Choir and Ensemble will continue to take over the Château de Fontainebleau.
-Their residency unfolds each season around masterclasses, interactions with visitors through rehearsals that are open to the public and concerts in the grand spaces of the castle.
+In 2024, Thomas Hengelbrock and the Balthasar Neumann Choir and Ensemble will continue to take over the Château de Fontainebleau.
+Their residency unfolds each season around masterclasses, interactions with visitors through rehearsals that are open to the public and concerts in the grand spaces of the chateau.

 Program: